 - Other drugs such as aldosterone analogues may increase potassium excretion and are administered.

 - Hemodialysis is especially useful if the cause is related to renal failure as the method treats hyperkalemia and renal failure concurrently, or the patient has severe hyperkalemia that is refractory to medical treatment.

 Another modality of treatment is the shifting of excess potassium from the extracellular space to the intracellular space which is achieved by:

-- Sodium bicarbonate administration is important in controlling metabolic acidosis in addition to forcing shift of potassium into intracellular compartment
+- Sodium bicarbonate administration is important in controlling metabolic acidosis in addition to forcing a shift of potassium into the intracellular compartment.

 Drugs such as kayexalate, a cation exchange resin, bind to the free potassium reducing its damaging effects.

 Complications of Hyperkalemia

 Due to high potassium levels, cardiac arrhythmias manifest as dysfunctional heart muscles leading to bradycardia and bundle branch blocks.

 Muscle weakness and paralysis may be life threatening, especially if involving the respiratory muscles.